 - Do I need to be an experienced and highly skilled counselor/program staff to succeed at camp?

 Our Pre-camp Training weeks are very extensive and will teach you everything you need to know about working with kids and how Black Rock works.
 It might help if you have certain skill sets and experience, but it’s much more important to have a passion for kids and the desire to be the hands and feet of Jesus.
 As one camp director from Ukraine said about serving: “The main requirement is that you need long arms to be able to hug children and show them Jesus.”

 - Do I need to have CPR and First/Aid training prior to camp?

-While it is great if you already have these trainings, it is not a requirement.
-For those who are not up to date there will be certification sessions during Pre-Camp Training.
+While it is great if you already have these pieces of training, it is not a requirement.
+For those who are not up to date, there will be certification sessions during Pre-Camp Training.

 - I don't have much experience with outdoor camping (i.e. building a fire), is that a problem?